Men in black: Ufologists

 Men in black feature prominently in ufology, UFO folklore, and fan fiction.
 In the 1950s and 1960s, ufologists adopted a conspiratorial mindset and began fearing they would be subject to organized intimidation in retaliation for discovering "the truth of the UFOs".

 In 1947, Harold Dahl claimed a man in a dark suit warned him not to discuss his alleged UFO sighting on Maury Island.
-In the mid-1950s, ufologist Albert K. Bender claimed he was visited by men in dark suits who threatened and warned him not to continue investigating UFOs.
+In the mid-1950s, the ufologist Albert K. Bender claimed he was visited by men in dark suits who threatened and warned him not to continue investigating UFOs.
 He maintained that the men were secret government agents tasked with suppressing evidence of UFOs.
-Ufologist John Keel claimed to have had encounters with MIB and referred to them as "demonic supernaturals" with "dark skin and/or 'exotic' facial features".
-According to ufologist Jerome Clark, reports of men in black represent "experiences" that "don't seem to have occurred in the world of consensus reality".
+The ufologist John Keel claimed to have had encounters with MIB and referred to them as "demonic supernaturals" with "dark skin and/or 'exotic' facial features".
+According to the ufologist Jerome Clark, reports of men in black represent "experiences" that "don't seem to have occurred in the world of consensus reality".

-Historian Aaron Gulyas wrote: "During the 1970s, 1980s and 1990s, UFO conspiracy theorists would incorporate the MIB into their increasingly complex and paranoid visions."
+The historian Aaron Gulyas wrote: "During the 1970s, 1980s and 1990s, UFO conspiracy theorists would incorporate the Men in Black into their increasingly complex and paranoid visions."

-Keel has argued that some MIB encounters could be explained as entirely mundane events perpetuated through folklore.
+Keel has argued that some MIB encounters can be explained as entirely mundane events perpetuated through folklore.
 In his book The Mothman Prophecies (1975), he describes a late-night outing in 1967, where he was mistaken for an MIB while searching for a phone to call a tow truck.

 In his article "Gray Barker: My Friend, the Myth-Maker", John C. Sherwood claims that, in the late 1960s, at age 18, he cooperated when Gray Barker urged him to develop a hoax—which Barker subsequently published—about what Barker called "blackmen", three mysterious UFO inhabitants who silenced Sherwood's pseudonymous identity, "Dr. Richard H. Pratt".

 In popular culture

-The 1976 Blue Öyster Cult song "E.T.I.
-(Extra Terrestrial Intelligence)" contains the line: "Three men in black said, 'Don't report this.'"
-Their 1983 song "Take Me Away", about the singer's desire to leave Earth with "good guy" aliens, has the line: "The men in black, their lips are sealed."
+Music

-In 1979, British punk rock and new wave rock band The Stranglers recorded a song entitled "Meninblack" for their album The Raven, released that year.
-In 1981, their concept album The Gospel According to the Meninblack featured alien visitations to Earth.
+Songs that reference the urban legend include "E.T.I (Extra Terrestrial Intelligence)" by the Blue Öyster Cult (1976), "Meninblack" by The Stranglers (1979), "Men in Black" by Frank Black, and "Men in Black" by Running Wild (1995).
+In 1981, The Stranglers also released a concept album, The Gospel According to the Meninblack.